The Graph Cut Kernel for Ranked Data: Introduction

 \section{Introduction}

 Ranked data arises in many real-world applications, e.g., multi-objects tracking \citep{hu2020multi} and preference learning \citep{furnkranz2003pairwise}.
-However, the classical application is recommender systems \citep{karatzoglou2013learning}, for example for films \citep{movielens} or jokes \citep{jester}.
+However, the classical application is recommender systems \citep{karatzoglou2013learning}, for example movies \citep{movielens} or jokes \citep{jester}.
 In such scenarios, rankings can take different forms (full, top-$k$ or interleaving) and, typically, contain information only for a subset of the objects.
-The main challenge of machine learning applications for ranked data is a computational one as rankings present a super exponential growth.
+The main challenge of machine learning applications for ranked data is computational as rankings present a super exponential growth.
 Given \textit{n} objects, there are $n!$ possible full rankings and about $\frac{1}{2}(\frac{1}{\log(2)})^{n+1}n!$ partial rankings \citep{gross1962}.

 Several approaches have been proposed to model ranked data. \citet{balcan2008robust} and \citet{ailon2008aggregating} propose to interpret rankings as a sequence of binary decisions between objects whereas \citet{lebanon2008non}, \citet{helmbold2009learning} and \citet{huang2009fourier} define a distribution over permutations.
 These approaches, however, do not scale when the number of objects is large since they do not exploit the underlying structure of ranked data.